German Pointeraner (German Shorthaired Pointer & Weimaraner Mix): Info, Pictures, Characteristics & Facts

 Health Conditions ❤️

 Thankfully, German Pointeraners are generally very healthy dogs who aren’t prone to many health issues.
-Of course, you should still schedule regular trips to the vet and keep a close eye out for symptoms related to the below health issues which can be more common in this breed.
+Of course, you should still schedule regular trips to the vet and keep a close eye out for signs related to the health issues below that can be more common in this breed.

 - Progressive retinal atrophy